mergermarket/api-entitlements-schema/README.md

 This repo contains reference [JSON Schemas](https://json-schema.org/) for policies used to represent entitlements to Acuris APIs:

-* [API Entitlements Schema Version 1](v1.json) - this is the format used to represent API entitlements.
+* [API Entitlements Schema Version 1](schema/policy-v1.json) - this is the format used to represent API entitlements.
-* [API Entitlements Backend Schema Version 1](v1.json) - this is the format for a subset of the data sent to an API backend after authentication and initial authorisation.
+* [API Entitlements Backend Schema Version 1](schema/backend-v1.json) - this is the format for a subset of the data sent to an API backend after authentication and initial authorisation.

 ## Examples

+To test the examples run `./test.sh` in the root of the project (requires docker).

-* [policy-example.json](policy-example.json) - this is an example policy that grants access to two APIs, demonstrating the main features of the format.
+* [policy-example.json](examples/policy-example.json) - this is an example policy that grants access to two APIs, demonstrating the main features of the format.
-* [api1-backend-example.json](api1-backend-example.json) - this is an example of the format sent with an API request to the api1 backend (from the above policy example) if all statements are currently valid.
+* [api1-backend-example.json](examples/api1-backend-example.json) - this is an example of the format sent with an API request to the api1 backend (from the above policy example) if all statements are currently valid.
-* [api2-backend-example.json](api1-backend-example.json) - this is an example of the format sent with an API request to the api2 backend (from the above policy example).
+* [api2-backend-example.json](examples/api1-backend-example.json) - this is an example of the format sent with an API request to the api2 backend (from the above policy example).

 ## Description